Streaming SSR

 If all your data is fast, just return it directly from the loader — no need for defer().
 Adding unnecessary defer() calls adds complexity without benefit.

-Section titled “When NOT to use streaming”Streaming is not always the right choice.
+Section titled “When should I avoid streaming?”Streaming is not always the right choice.
 Avoid defer() in these situations:

 - SEO-critical content — Search engine crawlers may not execute JavaScript to reveal streamed content.
 If a piece of data must appear in the initial HTML for SEO, return it directly from the loader instead of deferring it.